aerofur/LocoVIS-GIS/README.md

 # LocoVIS-GIS
 Locomotive Tracking and Logging GIS system for Garry's Mod Locomotive Simulation

+## Wiring
+### Antenna
+1. `Locomotive:entity` to the Locomotive Body.
+2. `RLCPT:entity` to your RLCPT2 chip (does not work with PT1 or others, this is optional, but recommended).
+3. `Roadnumber:string` For random roadnumber generators, otherwise it will use the Roadnumber input inside the E2 config.
+4. `Disable` This disabled the Antenna, this is for when a locomotive is in MU, note that this will also stop it from updating so you will not gain any miles on the chip while it is disabled.
+5. `MPH` MPH Speed input for the chip, this MUST be wired.
+### GIS Screen
+1. `EGP:wirelink` EGP wirelink.
+2. `Antenna:wirelink` This is for if you have a GIS Screen mounted within the cab of your locomotive, it gives you direct readings for the job tickets, so this is highly recommended.
+Note if the Antenna is updated (eg, refreshed, or overwritten) the wirelink will break.
+3. `User:entity` This wires to the EGP (yes its an output of the EGP, this is for the touch screen functions)
+4. `Driver:entity` This wires to your Pod Controller, this is for when a GIS Screen mounted within the cab of your locomotive, allows the use of your number keys for using the screen while in a seat.

 ## Chat Commands

 Using the `PREFIX` string before your message, you can add, edit, and remove data relating to your train.
 Prefixs are set within the Antenna Expression 2.